armin-reichert/pacman/README.md

 };
 ```

 The state type of this state machine is just the built-in type `Boolean`.
-Using an explicit state machine for this a simple control case may seem like shooting at sparrows with cannons but serves to illustrate how seamlessly state machines can be used.
+Using an explicit state machine for such a simple control case may seem like shooting at sparrows with cannons but serves to illustrate how seamlessly state machines can be used.

 ## Tracing